32teeth/GameBoyDuinoPocket/README.md

 | additional speaker connection  | interface leds  |
 | tft break out | icsp programmable port  |
 | accurate drill/screw holes | li-po battery connection  |

+###BONUS!!!
+We also worked on another project which was shoving the Arduino UNO onto a Gameboy Cartridge.
+It's in the master folder as well.

 ***
 # Thanks